What is a Health and Safety Policy?

 Reach of a policy

-This can be a useful approach particularly where an organisation has a number of sites where different activities are carried out.
-It can allow you to tailor the organisation section of the policy to the individual managers of each site.
+This can be a useful approach, particularly where an organization has a number of sites where different activities are carried out.
+It can allow you to tailor the organization section of the policy to the individual managers of each site.

 There are various ways to bring the policy to the attention of employees.
 If it is short enough, you may decide to give a copy to each employee.